Cross-Boundary Wildfire Solutions Act

 No legislative action in over 90 days.

 ↔Companion bill: Wildfire Prevention: Coordinating Efforts Across Property LinesThe Cross-Boundary Wildfire Solutions Act has been reported out of committee and is now waiting on the Senate calendar for a full vote.
-Although it is currently listed as stalled, it remains active and ready for further action.
-A similar version of this bill exists in the House of Representatives, but that version is not moving forward at this time.
+Although the bill is currently stalled, it has a companion bill in the House that is also not moving forward.
+There are no upcoming actions scheduled for this legislation at this time.

 Companion bill: Wildfire Prevention: Coordinating Efforts Across Property Lines →Legislative Progress